 Given the above guidelines, once the dissertation process is complete (i.e., the dissertation has been approved by the committee and defended) and the student has met criteria for having passed this step in the process, publication of the dissertation is an required.
-Dissertations are electronically submitted through The Chicago School ProQuest website">The Chicago School ProQuest website.
+Dissertations are electronically submitted through The Chicago School ProQuest website.